 This distinction is important as some facilities that act similarly to traditional nursing homes like assisted living facilities and rehabilitation centers may not be afforded the same protection as a nursing home resident under the New Jersey Nursing Home Responsibilities & Rights of Residents Act.

 If you have a family member residing in a nursing home, it is important to be diligent in identifying signs of abuse and neglect by staff there.
-Some signs of such abuse/neglect and reasons to consider suing a nursing home include:

 - Injuries that appear to be non-accidental;

 - Resident ceasing to socialize and becoming withdrawn;

 - Resident not appearing to be receiving proper hygienic and living assistance (look for bed sores;